10UWP/The-UWP-Tools-List/README.md

 # Composition

+Note: Composition is part of the Windows API since 10586 and it should just get used.
+It is part of the solution to the many WPF performance complaints from Vista days.
+Another large issue from those days was 3D interop with DirectX and here I am not seeing any projects exploring Windows.UI.Composition and DirectX.
+Anyone?
+There is this project: [DirectCompositionDirectX12Sample](https://github.com/PJayB/DirectCompositionDirectX12Sample)

 [Windows UI Dev Labs](https://github.com/Microsoft/WindowsUIDevLabs) (Previously was [Windows.UI.Composition WinRT API](https://github.com/Microsoft/composition) ) Windows UI Dev Labs the place for getting the latest code samples and demos using Windows.UI.Xaml and Windows.UI.Composition to make beautiful Universal Windows Platform applications. - Welcome to the Windows UI Dev Labs repository for the latest code samples, demos, and developer feedback for building beautiful and engaging Universal Windows Platform apps using Windows UI.
 The code samples and demos are targeted for developers who are interested in experimenting, building, and providing feedback on the latest flighting Windows UI APIs.

 We are focused on creating a place where we can experiment, inpsire, and receive developer feedback on: